11.14 - Email Security

 Requests to switch digest delivery options may be submitted by the individual as an ITS Support ticket.

 Individuals that appreciate the use of the spam filtering but find that too many messages are not being delivered and flagged inadvertently may opt to switch to a less restrictive policy.
-ITS has created a “moderate” policy with a lesser quarantine score which may improve the reliability of legitimate messages reaching the user’s mailbox.
-This policy does not block bulk messages, which typically consist of mass mailings, newsletters, and other commercial email.
+ITS has created a “moderate” policy with a lesser quarantine score which may increase the number of messages reaching the individual’s mailbox.
+This policy allows individuals to receive emails automatically classified as “bulk” messages, which typically consist of mass mailings, newsletters, and other commercial email.
+It is important to note that suspicious or malicious messages may be incorrectly automatically classified as “bulk” messages and delivered to the individual’s mailbox without proper filtering.
+Consequently, individuals opting for less restrictive spam filtering may need to be on heightened alert for messages with suspicious or malicious hyperlinks or attachments.

 Requests to switch to the less restrictive spam filtering policy may be submitted by the individual as an ITS Support ticket.